Renewable energy in Canada: Alberta

 In June 2014, Medicine Hat, Alberta, opened the concentrated solar thermal installation connected to a thermal plant that was already in existence.
 Power from the installation along with natural gas fired plant provided power to the city.
 From 2008 to 2014, the city with considerable supply of natural gas reserves had invested about $4 million in renewable energy in a program called "Hat Smart".
 This included about a 100 projects involving solar energy.

 As of 2018, Alberta had the highest GHG emission levels contributing to 37% of Canada's GHG emissions.

 In December 2021, the Blackspring Ridge Wind Project expanded to 353MW.

 According to a June 14, 2022 article in The Narwhal, one of the largest solar farms in Canada was in southern Alberta.
 The company, Travers Solar Farm secured a very large Amazon contract which provides stability for the company from volatility in the energy market.
-Amazon, which had also entered into large contracts for solar energy with the Calgary-based Greengate Power, benefits from the flexibility of Alberta's unique electricity system—which is not a monopoly or government owned—according to an University of Calgary economics professor, Blake Shaffer.
+Amazon, which had also entered into large contracts for solar energy with the Calgary-based Greengate Power, benefits from the flexibility of Alberta's unique electricity system—which is not a monopoly or government owned—according to a University of Calgary economics professor, Blake Shaffer.
 Shaffer said that Alberta was experiencing a renewables boom in 2022, partly because the province has an "embarrassment of wind and solar riches", as the southern regions of both Alberta and Saskatchewan have the "best solar insolation in the country.
 As well, oil companies in Alberta are also making significant investments in renewable energy to "offset emissions".

 British Columbia

 As of 2016 98.4% of BC's electricity was generated from renewable sources.
 Hydro was the primary source of power generation (88%) followed by biomass at (9%) and wind (1.4%).
 As of 2016 there are four wind farms in operation in B.C of more than 10 MW of generation.
 Provincial Crown corporations own and operate about 80% of Renewable Energy infrastructure.

+In 2024, BC Hydro committed to significantly increasing its wind energy capacity by initiating nine new wind farm projects.
+These are set to enhance the province's grid capacity by 8% with a total generation of nearly 5,000 gigawatt hours per year.
+This C$6 billion investment not only boosts British Columbia's renewable energy output but also strengthens partnerships with First Nations, who hold a 51% ownership in most of these projects, aligning economic development with environmental sustainability.